Teen Titans: Titans (vol. 2) (2008–2011)

 A second ongoing Teen Titans series, titled Titans, launched in April 2008 with a cover date of June 2008, written by Judd Winick.
 The first issue was drawn by Ian Churchill and Norm Rapmund and the second was by Joe Benitez and Victor Llamas.
 The opening storyline follows the events of the Teen Titans East Special one-shot released in November 2007, revealing that Cyborg's team survived the attack, except Power Boy, dead after being impaled.
-The team's new line up consists of former New Teen Titans Nightwing, The Flash (Wally West), Donna Troy, Beast Boy, Raven, Cyborg, Red Arrow and Starfire.
+The team's new line up consists of former New Teen Titans Nightwing, Flash (Wally West), Donna Troy, Beast Boy, Raven, Cyborg, Red Arrow and Starfire.

 In the series' first story, Trigon makes a series of attacks on every member, former or current, of the Teen Titans and Trigon has "another child" that, unlike Raven, will assist him in his attack.
 After reclaiming Titans Island and establishing a headquarters on the East River, Cyborg sets out to create an East Coast Titans team.
 During a training session, the team was massacred by an unseen force.
 Though Cyborg survives, Titans' members past and present are attacked by demonic entities across the globe.
 Raven, sensing Trigon's presence once again, calls upon her former Titans allies to defeat her fiendish father.

 After rescuing several Titans and questioning Trigon himself, the Titans learn that Trigon's three children have prepared his second invasion for him.
 Raven's three half-brothers – Jacob, Jared and Jesse – are responsible.
 Working as a team, the Titans thwart the Sons of Trigon and stop Trigon's invasion plan.
 Following this adventure, Raven chooses her adopted family over her biological family, Red Arrow decided to join his former teammates (although both he and Flash retain their JLA membership) and the Titans were back together as a team.